-- 2.1 The aims of this policy are: - create an environment that meets the educational needs of each child - ensure children's educational needs are identified, assessed and provided for - make clear the expectations of all partners in the process - identify the roles and responsibilities of staff in providing for children's needs - enable all children have full access to the full school curriculum - to ensure the partnership of parents and the pupil voice in decision making.
+- 2.1 The aims of this policy are: - create an environment that meets the educational needs of each child - ensure children's educational needs are identified, assessed and provided for - make clear the expectations of all partners in the process - identify the roles and responsibilities of staff in providing for children's needs - ensure that all pupils receive a high-quality education, built around an ambitious, well-designed and well-sequenced curriculum. - to ensure the partnership of parents and the pupil voice in decision making.